-Amortization Useful Life
+Fair Value Amortization Method Useful Life (in years)

-Fair Value Method (in years)
+Fall value Wiethou (III years)

 Customer relationships \$ 50,500 Straight-line 10

 Technology 7,100 Straight-line 5

-Total \$ 57,600
+Total \$ 57,600 -

 To estimate the fair value of intangible assets, we used a multi-period excess earnings approach for the customer relationships and a relief from royalty approach for developed technology.
 Goodwill represents SL Power's assembled workforce and the expected operating synergies from combining operations.
 We expect approximately 85% of goodwill to be deductible for tax purposes.
 We are still evaluating the fair value for the assets acquired and liabilities assumed.
 Accordingly, the purchase price allocation presented above is preliminary.